tartley/colorama/README.rst

 Cursor Positioning
 ------------------

+ANSI codes to reposition the cursor and get the size of the terminal window are supported.

+    from colorama import init, goto, size

+    # use Colorama to make Termcolor work on Windows too
+    init()

+    goto(0, 0)  # move cursor to top-left corner
+    goto(10, 0) # move cursor to x, y position of 10, 0
+    width, height = size() # get size of terminal window

-ANSI codes to reposition the cursor are supported.
-See ``demos/demo06.py`` for an example of how to generate them.
+See ``demos/demo06.py`` for an example of how to generate them with raw ANSI codes.

 Init Keyword Args